Dignity and Truth Platform: History

 On 24 February 2015, an initial group that consisted of 14 people, including journalists, analysts, and social activists, announced the creation of a movement they called the Dignity and Truth Platform.
 The stated purpose of this movement was to serve as a government watchdog.
-The Platform has organized meetings in which people have expressed their dissatisfaction with the government.
+Platforma DA has organized meetings in which people have expressed their dissatisfaction with the government.
 Almost one year after the protests, the leaders of the Platform decided to create a new political party.

-The party was part of the Together bloc from 2024 to 2025.
+On 14 April 2024, Platforma DA formed the Together bloc with three other parties, the Party of Change, the League of Cities and Communes (LOC) and the Coalition for Unity and Welfare, focused on "guaranteeing the European path of the Republic of Moldova, neutralize political risks and unite society".
+Later that year, the bloc ran a candidate in the 2024 presidential election, Octavian Țîcu, who would finish 8th with 0,93% of the vote.
+The bloc would continue for the 2025 parliamentary election, however, on 18 July, Platforma DA's leader Dinu Plîngău had announced that the party would not participate in the parliamentary election altogether and instead would have two of its members, Plîngău himself and Stela Macari, run on the list of the Party of Action and Solidarity.

+On 28 June 2026, both Plîngău and Macari would return to the party, which they left shortly after joining the PAS parliamentary list in July 2025.

 Ideology

 The party leadership has expressed opposition to what they characterized as the "oligarchic mafia government" of Vladimir Plahotniuc.
 They support early elections to form a pro-European Union reformist government and hold a centre-right standpoint against corruption in Moldova.